A Guide To Baby Koi Fish Pricing

 Alternatively, a premium, purebred koi from a professional breeder with a specified bloodline can cost more than a brand new car.

-This can come as a shock because to people outside of the koi industry, koi are just fish.
+This can come as a shock to someone outside of the Koi community, koi are just fish aren’t they?.

 Within professional koi keeping, there are many things that factor into what the keeper will consider as a prize fish.

 One of the biggest points of interest is the fish’s bloodline.